Isochoric process

 In thermodynamics, an isochoric process, also called a constant-volume process, an isovolumetric process, or an isometric process, is a thermodynamic process during which the volume of the closed system undergoing such a process remains constant.
 An isochoric process is exemplified by the heating or the cooling of the contents of a sealed, inelastic container: The thermodynamic process is the addition or removal of heat; the isolation of the contents of the container establishes the closed system; and the inability of the container to deform imposes the constant-volume condition.
-The isochoric process here should be a quasi-static process.

 Formalism

 An isochoric thermodynamic quasi-static process is characterized by constant volume, i.e., ΔV = 0.